Cody Bellinger Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings (2022)

-- Brewers pitchers combined to give up 190 total home runs at a clip of 1.2 per game (25th in baseball).
+- Brewers pitchers combined to allow 190 total home runs last year (1.2 per game).
+That ranked 25th in baseball.

-- Woodruff takes the mound for his first start of the season for the Brewers.
+- Lauer makes his first start of the season for the Brewers.

-- In his last appearance on Monday, Oct.
-3, the 30-year-old righty started the game and went six innings against the Arizona Diamondbacks.
+- In his last appearance on Tuesday, Oct.
+4, the 27-year-old southpaw started the game and went six scoreless innings against the Arizona Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.